oneclick/rubyinstaller2/resources/ssl/README-SSL.md

 ----------------------------------------------

 Additional certificates shall be stored in `<install-path>/ssl/certs/<yourfile>.pem` in pem format.
+This directory is checked by the builtin openssl gem for certificate verification.
+When the openssl gem is installed via source gem, then the directory `<msys2-dir>\<mingwarch>\etc\ssl\certs` is used instead.
 Each pem file may contain several certificates.
 The pem files must be activated for CA lookup by using a OpenSSL-hashed filename.
-There is a helper script in `<install-path>/ssl/certs/c_rehash.rb` to generate these hash files.
+There is a helper script in `<install-path>/ssl/certs/c_rehash.rb` to generate these hash files in both directories and in the `ca-bundle.crt` described below.
 Just double click `c_rehash.rb` to activate all pem files in the directory.

 Addition of certificates to the Devkit/MSYS2 CA list